ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 #### *interval* a/b c/d e/f, where a-f are integers

-Prints the intervals between the given three named pitches or ratios
+Prints the intervals between the given two or three named pitches or ratios

 Please see the long list of named intervals [here](https://metacpan.org/source/GENE/Music-Intervals-0.0602/lib%2FMusic%2FIntervals%2FRatios.pm#L11)